MEMORIAL DAY SALE

 The Grand Lodge

 Conveniently located near one of the two main MX shuttle hubs, the Grand Lodge truly is, well, grand!
-Suites, rooms with kitchenettes, an indoor/outdoor heated pool, outdoor hot tub, and an onsite restaurant — pretty much everything you need all in one place at an affordable price.
+Suites, rooms with kitchenettes, an indoor/outdoor heated pool, an outdoor hot tub, and an onsite restaurant — pretty much everything you need all in one place at an affordable price.
 Plus, it’s a mere 200 yards from the slopes, making it an ideal location to rest after a day of skiing.
 Keep in mind that if you happen to be visiting during the summer, the Lodge does not have air conditioning, but that's not usually a problem at these higher altitudes!

 The Lodge at Mountaineer Square

-The Lodge at Mountaineer Square is known as the “upscale mountain lodge” and located in the heart of the resort base area.
+The Lodge at Mountaineer Square is known as the “upscale mountain lodge” and is located in the heart of the resort base area.
 While pricier than the Grand Lodge, this location offers larger accommodations with traditional hotel rooms, studios, one-, two- and three-bedroom condos and even a four-bedroom penthouse suite.
 Covered (and heated!) parking is onsite, as well as dining, shopping and entertainment.
 It is just steps away from the Red Lady Lift.

 Crested Butte Mountain Properties